EdwardAThomson/fantasy-card-game/README.md

 ## Acknowledgements

-I used ChatGPT (mostly 4o) to generate the code and art.
+I used ChatGPT (mostly 4o) to generate the original code and art.
+However, I eventually switch to Cursor and then Windsurf to help me with the code.
 There was still some human brain power used to provide the ideation and fit everything together.